 ABA, claiming around 45.000 members and 220 tracks.

-The estimate was, that effective there are about 35.000 active BMX racers in 1989.
+The estimate was, that effective there were about 35.000 active BMX racers in 1989.

-About another ten years later (year 2000) these 2 bodies were still around,
+About another 10 years later (year 2000) these 2 bodies were still around,

 NBL, claiming around 40.000 members and … tracks in … States.